samuelzamvil/Cyberpunk-Disable-Double-Tap-to-Dodge/README.md

 ```

 ---
+### Should something go wrong
+1. Delete `inputUserMappings.xml`and `inputContexts.xml`
-### Should something go wrong, delete `inputUserMappings.xml`and `inputContexts.xml`, and rename `inputUserMappings.xml.bak`and `inputContexts.xml.bak` without the `.bak` extension.
-This will reset the configuration back to default.
+2. Rename `inputUserMappings.xml.bak`and `inputContexts.xml.bak` without the `.bak` extension.
+    * This will reset the configuration back to default.